A Trusted Friend in a Complicated World

 thinair28/Getty Images

-Ten miles wide and 7,993 feet deep, Hells Canyon is the country’s deepest river gorge—far deeper than the Grand Canyon.
-It was carved by the powerful Snake River only a few million years ago, and no bridges cross its expanse, a remote and wild area.
+Ten miles wide and 7,993 feet deep, Hells Canyon is the country’s deepest river gorge—and far deeper than the Grand Canyon.
+Carved by the powerful Snake River just a few million years ago, this remote and untamed region remains untouched, with no bridges spanning its vast expanse.
 The Hells Canyon Scenic Byway follows the Idaho side of the rift and offers a few great vistas, but the true Hells Canyon experience is found at the river bottom, on a jet boat or whitewater raft zooming across the water.
-You won’t want to miss these stunning river photos from around the world.

 North Crater Flows, Craters of the Moon National Monument